- Wikipedia: See Wiki

 The Toyota Prius is a full hybrid electric automobile developed and manufactured by Toyota since 1997.

-At first offered as a 4-entryway car, it has been created distinctly as a 5-entryway fastback hatchback since 2003.
+Initially offered as a 4-door sedan, it has been produced only as a 5-door fastback hatchback since 2003.

-In 2007, the United States Environmental Protection Agency (EPA) and California Air Resources Board (CARB) evaluated the Prius as among the cleanest vehicles sold in the United States, in light of exhaust cloud shaping emanations.
-The 2018 model year Prius Eco positions as the second-most eco-friendly fuel controlled vehicle accessible in the US without module capacity, following the Hyundai Ioniq “Blue”.
+In 2007, the United States Environmental Protection Agency (EPA) and California Air Resources Board (CARB) rated the Prius as among the cleanest vehicles sold in the United States, based on smog-forming emissions.